UMWEDU/umw-commencement-sync/_pages/guide.md

 <a href="http://www.oakhalli.com/UMW">Order regalia online</a> beginning March 20th through April 21st.
 A $15.95 home shipping fee and sales tax will be added to each order.<u> </u>A late charge of $10 will be added to any regalia ensemble purchased in the UMW Bookstore after March 24th.

-Personalize your graduation announcements by visiting: www.cbgrad.balfour.com or by calling<span style="color: #212121;font-family: 'Times New Roman',serif"> 1-800-433-0296.</span>
+Personalize your graduation announcements by visiting: <a href="http://www.cbgrad.balfour.com">www.cbgrad.balfour.com</a> or by calling<span style="color: #212121;font-family: 'Times New Roman',serif"> 1-800-433-0296.</span>
 <h2>Celebrate!</h2>
 </div>
 <h3>Graduation Ball, The Anderson Center                                                                                                                     Thursday, May 11, 2017  ~  9:00 p.m.  to 1:00 a.m.</h3>